-DISCLOSURE: I may link to relevant products, companies or helpful info which may be affiliate links, meaning I may earn a small commission.
-As an Amazon Associate & other affiliates, I earn from qualifying purchases at no extra charge to you.
+DISCLOSURE: If I link to relevant products or helpful info it may be an affiliate link, meaning I may earn a small commission.
+As an Amazon Associate & other affiliate, I earn from qualifying purchases at no extra charge to you.
 The views & opinions are my own.
 Please see the disclaimer and privacy policy.

-Last Updated on July 2, 2024
+Last Updated on August 5, 2024

 The Amish country in Indiana is very beautiful.
 Any Amish tour that incorporates a visit to Indiana Amish country, will introduce you to amazing views in addition to the mild-mannered Amish folk that have been hand-making their goods for many decades.

 You can arrange your own Amish tour through Amish Country in Indiana.
 These are the backroads Amish tours to the quaint shops where you get to see the artisans at work and learn about their crafts.
-Our small Amish tour visited a total of 6 Amish shops in Shipshewana and the surrounding area.
-Keep reading to see the Amish men and women that we met!
-The Backroads Amish Tours are not always the same and can be customized.

 Grab a map with all the Amish shops and bakeries and hit them as you drive around Elkhart and LaGrange County.
 Take in the local Amish culture throughout the county and TAKE HOME a unique Amish souvenir that was handmade by the artisans after you chat with them in the shop.